jaspreet1388/cst8916/finalProject/Readme.md

 # **Final Project Assignment: Real-time Monitoring System for Rideau Canal Skateway**
 ### **Scenario: Rideau Canal Skateway Monitoring**
-The Rideau Canal Skateway, a historic and world-renowned attraction in Ottawa, needs constant monitoring to ensure skater safety.
-You have been hired by the National Capital Commission (NCC) to build a real-time data streaming system that will:

-Simulate IoT sensors to monitor ice conditions and weather factors along the canal.
-Process incoming sensor data to detect unsafe conditions in real time.
-Store the results in Azure Blob Storage for further analysis.
-Overview
-In this assignment, you will design and implement a real-time monitoring system for the Rideau Canal Skateway using simulated IoT sensors, Azure IoT Hub, Azure Stream Analytics, and Azure Blob Storage.
-The system will simulate sensor data, process it in real time, and store the output in Azure Blob Storage.
+## Scenario Description

+The Rideau Canal Skateway is one of Ottawa’s most iconic winter attractions, drawing thousands of visitors each season.
+Ensuring the safety of skaters requires real-time monitoring of environmental conditions such as ice thickness, surface temperature, snow accumulation, and weather data.

+This project implements a real-time monitoring system that simulates IoT sensors at key locations along the canal.
+The system continuously analyzes this data to detect unsafe skating conditions and stores the results for future analysis.
+To address this, we can design a real-time monitoring system that simulates IoT sensors which is deployed at key locations along the Rideau Canal (Dow’s Lake, Fifth Avenue, NAC).
+These sensors collect data about the following parameters every 10 seconds:

+Ice Thickness (in cm): Critical for determining whether the ice is thick enough to support skaters.
+Surface Temperature (in °C): Helps identify the potential for ice melting, which could be dangerous for skaters.
+Snow Accumulation (in cm): Impacts the strength and usability of the ice surface.
+External Temperature (in °C): Provides weather context and indicates whether external weather conditions might be a risk.